grafana/metrictank/docs/quick-start-docker.md

 # Quick start using Docker

-This quick start is for setting up the **docker-standard** image, if you would prefer to try a cluster please follow the [docker-cluster quick start](quick-start-docker-cluster.md)
+This quick start covers a minimal setup without clustering, if you would prefer to use a cluster please follow the [docker-cluster quick start](quick-start-docker-cluster.md)

 [Docker](https://www.docker.com) is a toolkit and a daemon which makes running foreign applications convenient, via containers.